Cover image credit

 Praying as a child

-Many children’s first learning about ethics is that they can do ‘good’ and ‘bad’ things, and that they need to say sorry for those bad things and try to make them right.
-This is often framed in explicitly religious language of sin and forgiveness, but even children brought up without a religious background will be taught with the same basic concepts.
+Most children’s introduction to ethics is when they are told they can do ‘good’ or ‘bad’ things, and that they need to say sorry for those bad things.
+This is often framed in explicitly religious terms of sin, repentance and forgiveness.
+The language might be different for children brought up outside a religious background, but the lessons are the same.

 It’s understandable that we only ask children to think about their own direct actions, because looking beyond this gets complicated, but nonetheless it remains a problem that from the earliest stage our concepts of evil are very much focused on the individual and their actions.
-Even as we grow older and become better able to understand the complexity of actions and their consequences, I’m not sure we do much better than what we teach to our children.
+Even when children are taught that their failures to act or omissions can be sinful, the focus is still on the failure of them as an individual to act.

 Praying as an adult